 The director serves as the liaison between the participants and the university.
 It is the director's primary responsibility to inform UFIC of any emergency situation that may arise during the program, including participant behavior problems.
 For more information please refer to the UFIC Emergency Protocol handbook.
 It is also the director's responsibility to provide UFIC with an Emergency Information Worksheet.

 Faculty members can choose to take family members such as spouses and or children abroad with them.
 It is important to note that family members cannot interfere with the safe and timely delivery of the program.
-UFIC is unable to pay additional costs associated with a larger apartment to house accompanying family.
-The University is in no way responsible for family members while abroad.
+Please note that the University is in no way responsible for family members while abroad.